RocketChat/Rocket.Chat.Electron/README.md

 - `src/main.ts`, the script running at the main Electron process, orchestrating the whole application;

-- `src/rootWindow.ts`, the script that renders the UI of the *root window*, the app's main window;
+- `src/rootWindow.ts`, the script that renders the UI of the *root window*, i.e the app's main window;

 - and `src/preload.ts`, which runs in a privileged mode to connect the app and